 "This is my least favorite nine," said Punch Elliott, playing with friends Chad Wilks and Barry Barrett, all golfers from Wisconsin.

 The three nines can obviously played in any combination.
-The Creek/Seminole course is the most difficult on the scorecard, with a slope rating of 142, but I found Seminole to be the easiest of the nines, though it is the longest.
+Indian Bayou's Creek/Seminole Course is the most difficult on the scorecard, with a slope rating of 142, but I found Seminole to be the easiest of the nines, though it is the longest.

 Greens fees at Indian Bayou are in the $60-80 range.
 The course has been fairly recently renovated and updated, and is in good condition.